PrivSec-dev/privsec.dev/content/posts/linux/Setting up DM-Integrity/index.md

 We are setting a sane default of using hmac-sha256 for the integrity checking.
 Alternatively, if you have very weak hardware that would struggle with hmac-sha256, you can also use crc32c.
 However, this is non cryptographic and likely significantly weaker.

-When pacstrapping the system make sure you add in the cryptsetup package to install LUKS and by extension dm-integrity.
+When pacstrapping the system, make sure you add in the cryptsetup package to install LUKS (and by extension, dm-integrity).
 The following command is a minimal base install example of what that would look like:

 ```bash
 pacstrap /mnt base linux linux-firmware sudo efibootmgr nano cryptsetup